x-77-x/SphereServer-0.51x/README.md

 ![alt text](http://dragonsoftime.com/junk/maxstats2.png)

 (optional)
-AND FOR PLAYERS i want players to have x2 for hitpoints, stamina, mana so
+AND FOR PLAYERS i want players to have x2 multiplyer for hitpoints, stamina, mana so
 ```
 125 STR = 250 hitpoints
 125 DEX = 250 stamina
 125 INT = 250 mana
 ```
-(this is optional of course!)
+(this is option in sphere.ini of course!)

 <b>[ISSUE 02]</b><BR>